alphagov/government-service-design-manual/service-manual/assisted-digital/assisted-digital-user-research.md

 18% of UK adults are offline (ie never or rarely use the internet) and GDS’ Digital Landscape Research provides [a demographic breakdown](http://publications.cabinetoffice.gov.uk/digital/research/#fig-5) of who is online and who is offline.

-[GoON UK estimates that 11 million people in the UK aged 15 and over don’t have Basic Online Skills](http://www.go-on.co.uk/opportunity/basic-online-skills/ ) (eg sending an email, performing a simple search).
+[Go ON UK estimates that 11 million people in the UK aged 15 and over don’t have Basic Online Skills](http://www.go-on.co.uk/opportunity/basic-online-skills/) (eg sending an email, performing a simple search).

 Every service will have a different proportion of users who are offline or who are unable to complete a digital transaction independently.
 Understanding your [users’ needs](/service-manual/user-centred-design/user-needs) is vital for putting in place appropriate assisted digital support.